Knott’s Berry Farm Guide

-Knott’s Berry Farm is home to two theme parks, one the original Knott’s Berry Farm and Knott’s Soak City, a waterpark.
+Knott’s Berry Farm is home to two theme parks, Knott’s Berry Farm, a more typical amusement park, and Knott’s Soak City, a waterpark.
 However this post will focus purely on Knott’s Berry Farm.
-Additionally, Knott’s is a member of the larger Cedar Fairs Amusement Parks family, with locations across the United States and Canada.
+Additionally, it should be noted that Knott’s is a member of the larger Cedar Fairs Amusement Parks family, who have amusement parks across the United States and Canada.

 Throughout the post I will refer to Knott’s Berry Farm as Knott’s, the Farm, or simply KBF.

 Unlike Disneyland, which started its life as a theme park, and was planned as such, Knott’s Berry Farm, as we know it today, was, well, for lack of a better word, an accident.
 A theme park was never the original intention when Walter Knott arrived in Buena Park in 1920.
 Knott’s Berry Farm was in fact originally a berry farm, and the Knott family sold berries, along with pies and preserves.
 But when the Great Depression arrived, Walter’s wife, Cordelia, decided to start selling fried chicken.
 This chicken was so good that people began coming from miles around just to eat it.
 The small tea room built next to the berry market grew into a large restaurant, and people were soon waiting over three hours for a table.
-To entertain the waiting customers, Walter began building a Ghost Town.
-That is when Knott’s Berry Farm began to have a life of its own.
+To entertain the waiting customers, Walter began building a Ghost Town, which soon grew to have a life of its own and transformed into the theme park we know today.
 Because of this humble beginning, Knott’s Berry Farm grew organically, and that is something I think should be kept in mind when you visit.
 You can read more on Knott’s Berry Farm history in my review of the book Knott’s Preserved, which you can pick up a copy for yourself during your visit!

 Throughout the post I will provide links to specific portions of Knott’s Berry Farm’s website for you to gain more information directly from Knott’s.

-If you plan to visit Knott’s Berry Farm for one day, purchase your tickets on KBF’s website, where you can typically receive some pretty steep discounts!
-Meanwhile there are also discounted tickets for active and retired military (with valid ID), children ages 3-11, and seniors over the age of 62.
+If you plan to visit Knott’s Berry Farm for one day, purchase your ticket(s) on KBF’s website, where you can typically receive some pretty steep discounts!
+There are also discounted tickets for active and retired military (with valid ID), children ages 3-11, and seniors over the age of 62.

 Knott’s Berry Farm does have an app for iPhone and Android devices, which you can purchase tickets through as well.